Vtrolia/Networking.h/README.md

-# Win_Networking.h
+# Basic_Win_Networking.h

 This is the Microsoft Windows compatible version of Networking.h.
 The function calls and structs are mostly the same, except for different imports and windows led interfaces.
+This is the basic version that does not involve SSL/TLS.
 As far as differences in code, any differences have been listed below:

 ## Functions: